 Pathrise is a career accelerator that helps people land their dream job in tech.
 Our program assists with all phases of the job search including resume and portfolio optimization, cold emailing and reverse recruiting, technical and behavioral interviewing, and negotiation.
 Fellows in our program see their interview scores double and their application responses triple, helping them find their dream job faster.

-Our program is flexible, with only 4 hours of group sessions per week and 1-on-1s that can be scheduled as needed.
-Pathrise’s income share agreement (ISA) is 9% of the first year’s salary and we never require upfront payments.
+Our program is flexible, with only 2-4 hours of sessions per week and 1-on-1s that can be scheduled as needed.
+The Pathrise income share agreement (ISA) means that fellows don’t pay anything until they land a job they love and start working.
+We never require upfront payments.

 Pathrise optimizes the job search through 1-on-1 mentorship and personalized training.
 If you are interested in working with one of our mentors to land your dream job faster, join Pathrise.